 How Tanzania's PAYE System Works

 Tanzania's Pay As You Earn system is administered by the Tanzania Revenue Authority (TRA).
-Every employer in the country is required to calculate, deduct, and remit PAYE on behalf of their employees each month.
-You don't file monthly returns yourself.
-Your employer handles it.
+Every employer in the country is required to calculate, deduct, and remit PAYE on behalf of employees each month.
+This guide is a planning estimate for salary-only employment income, not an official assessment or tax advice.

 The system uses five progressive tax bands.
 Progressive means your income gets sliced into portions, and each portion is taxed at its own rate.
 The first slice is tax-free.
 After that, rates climb from 8% up to 30%.